Research

 - Algorithmic fairness (conceptual and technical)

-- Philosophy of AI and alignment
+- Philosophy of AI

 Contact: academia@kevinbaum.de